Back-rank checkmate: Bernstein vs. Capablanca

 Note that had Capablanca played for the back-rank mate more directly with 29...Qb1+ 30.Qf1 Rd1??
 (30...Qxa2 would be sensible), he would himself have lost to the back-rank mate 31.Rc8+ Rd8 32.Rxd8#.

+Adams vs. Torre Repetto

+This game was most likely never played, instead being composed by Carlos Torre Repetto as a tribute to his instructor Edwin Ziegler Adams.
+In this position, Black's rook on c8 and queen on d7 are all what prevent White from mating with Rxe8+, so White begins deflecting the black queen or rook by force: